jorroll/rschedule/README.md

 - `"YEARLY"`
   - sets the month to January and the day to 1 and the hour, minute, second, and millisecond values of the `start` time to `0` and then starts iterating

-As you iterate through a Calendar using `collections()`, the object will return `Collection` objects which contain all of the dates in that timespan.
+As you iterate through a Calendar using `collections()`, the object will return `Collection` objects which contain all of the dates in the timespan for your chosen granularity.
 The collection object also has `periodStart` and `periodEnd` time properties to let you know the period over which the collection took place.

 ```typescript
 collections(args: {start?: T; end?: T; take?: number; granularity?: Granularity; weekStart?: Options.Weekstart}): CollectionIterator<T>